apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Samsung Galaxy S24 Ultra First Look: Circle to Search, Live Translate, More AI**
+**Nelson Peltz outlines plans for Disney proxy battle**

-You can read more about it [here](https://www.cnet.com/tech/mobile/samsung-galaxy-s24-ultra-first-look-circle-to-search-live-translate-more-ai/).
+You can read more about it [here](https://www.cnbc.com/2024/01/18/nelson-peltz-outlines-plans-for-disney-proxy-battle.html).

 ## Requirements
 - Python 3.8